MicrosoftDocs/architecture-center/docs/example-scenario/apps/fully-managed-secure-apps-content.md

 - Consider using [Geo Distributed Scale with ASE][design-geo-distributed-ase] for greater resiliency and scalability.
 - Review the [typical design patterns for resiliency](/azure/architecture/framework/resiliency/reliability-patterns) and consider implementing these where appropriate.
-- You can find a number of [recommended practices for App Service][resiliency-app-service] in the Azure Architecture Center.
+- You can find several [recommended practices for App Service][resiliency-app-service] in the Azure Architecture Center.
 - Consider using active [geo-replication][sql-geo-replication] for the data tier and [geo-redundant][storage-geo-redudancy] storage for images and queues.
 - For a deeper discussion on [resiliency][resiliency], see the relevant article in the Azure Architecture Center.